 Congratulations!
 You are now accepted into University, and things just got a bit more serious.
 For some people, this is the beginning of their “grown-up life”; for others, it is just another step.
 Either way, you most likely need some help packing for university.
 More specifically, what to take to uni.

 Moving to university is one of those things that you only do once, so do it right.
-Today we are presenting this uni packing list which, if you follow you will have everything you might need for life in your student accommodation.
-So, without further ado, here the things to take to uni.
+Today we are presenting this uni packing checklist which, if you follow, you will have everything you might need for life in your student accommodation.
+So, without further ado, here are the things to take to uni.

 You might want to take some important documents with you.

-- University documents, such as your acceptance letter;
+University documents, such as your acceptance letter;

-- Accommodation documents, if you are benefiting from student accommodation;
+Accommodation documents, if you are benefiting from student accommodation;

-- National insurance card;
+National insurance card;

-- A couple of passport-sized photos;
+A couple of passport-sized photos;

-- All other letters and documents that were sent to you by the university.
+All other letters and documents that were sent to you by the university.